FeatureBaseDB/go-pilosa/README.md

 ### Importing Data

-If you have large amounts of data, it is more efficient to import it to Pilosa instead of several `SetBit` queries.
-This library supports importing bits of a frame.
-The target frame must have been created before hand.
+If you have large amounts of data, it is more efficient to import it into Pilosa instead of using multiple SetBit queries.
+This library supports importing bits into an existing frame.

-Before starting the import, create an instance of a struct which implements `BitIterator` and pass it to `client.ImportFrame` function.
-This library ships with `CSVBitIterator` struct which supports importing bits in the CSV (comma separated values) format:
+Before starting the import, create an instance of a struct which implements `BitIterator` and pass it to the `client.ImportFrame` function.
+This library ships with the `CSVBitIterator` struct which supports importing bits in the CSV (comma separated values) format:
 ```
 ROW_ID,COLUMN_ID
 ```